 - Other diagnoses: metabolic syndrome, obesity, hypertension, insulin resistance.

 - Chronic liver disease, hepatitis, alcohol misuse, non-alcoholic steatohepatitis, liver cirrhosis.

 - Porphyria cutanea tarda.

 - Other types of skin pigmentation - eg, Addison's disease.

 - Other forms of liver disease - which may co-exist or contribute.

 - Patients with HFE-HC and evidence of excess iron should be treated with phlebotomy.
-Phlebotomy should be carried out by removing 400-500 ml of blood (200-250 mg iron) weekly or every two weeks.
+Phlebotomy should be carried out by removing 500 ml of blood (250 mg iron) once or twice a week.
 Adequate hydration before and after treatment and avoidance of vigorous physical activity for 24 hours after phlebotomy are recommended.

 - Before the initiation of phlebotomy, patients with HFE-HC should be assessed for complications (including diabetes mellitus, joint disease, endocrine deficiency (hypothyroidism), heart failure, porphyria cutanea tarda and osteoporosis), which should be managed regardless of whether or not HC is the underlying cause and whether there is symptomatic relief or improvement during phlebotomy.

 - Phlebotomy may improve iron removal and may improve insulin sensitivity, skin pigmentation, and fatigue but will have no effect on cirrhosis, hypogonadism or arthropathy.